nandobutzke/ilia-nodejs-challenge/README.md

 ## The Challenge:
 One of the ília Digital verticals is Financial and to level your knowledge we will do a Basic Financial Application and for that we divided this Challenge in 2 Parts.

-The first part is mandatory, which is to create a Wallet microservice to store the users' transactions, the second part is optional (except for Seniors, it's mandatory) which is to create a Users Microservice with integration between the two microservices (Wallet and Users), using internal communications between them, being in gRPC, REST, Kafka, RabbitMQ and this communication must have a different security of the external application (JWT, SSL, ...), Development in javascript (Node) is desirable, but not required.
+The first part is mandatory, which is to create a Wallet microservice to store the users' transactions, the second part is optional (except for Seniors, it's mandatory) which is to create a Users Microservice with integration between the two microservices (Wallet and Users), using internal communications between them, being in gRPC, REST, Kafka, RabbitMQ and this communication must have a different security of the external application (JWT, SSL, ...), **Development in javascript (Node) is required.**

 ![diagram](diagram.png)